Colposcopy takes about 15 to 20 minutes and you can go home the same day. It is ok to drive afterwards.

 Colposcopy is very safe.
 It should not cause any serious problems.

 - discomfort or pain - tell the colposcopist if the examination is painful, they will try to make you more comfortable

-- brown or black vaginal discharge - this can be caused by the dye or paste that may be used after a biopsy.
-It should pass quickly
+- brown or black vaginal discharge - this can be caused by the dye or paste that may be used after a biopsy and should pass quickly

-- light bleeding - this can occur if you have a biopsy and should pass within 3 to 5 days
+- light bleeding - this can happen if you have a biopsy and should pass within 3 to 5 days

 - smelly vaginal discharge